How to do the crochet invisible decrease

 When it comes to amigurumi, there are lots of little tricks that professional designers use to make their crochet look picture perfect, and one of the easiest techniques is the crochet invisible decrease.
-If you already know how to decrease in crochet stitches with the standard dc2tog, then you’re already halfway there – the invisible decrease is just an ever so slightly different way of doing this that produces a neater result!
+If you already know how to decrease in crochet stitches with the standard dc2tog crochet stitch, then you’re already halfway there – the invisible decrease crochet stitch is just an ever so slightly different way of doing this that produces a neater result!

 The picture below shows the difference between the standard dc2tog decrease and an invisible decrease crochet stitch.
-We’ve marked the first round of decreases so that you can easily see the differences, and if you look closely you can see that theres another row of unmarked decreases – notice how you can probably spot them on the standard dc2tog, but they’re pretty much hidden with the invisible decreases!
+We’ve marked the first round of decreases so that you can easily see the differences, and if you look closely you can see that theres another row of unmarked decreases – notice how you can probably spot them on the standard dc2tog crochet stitch, but they’re pretty much hidden with the invisible decrease crochet stitches!

 You Will Need